Is it dangerous to live in Paris? Many Parisians would probably laugh in your face if asked the question.

 If you are looking for a more popular vibe but still family-friendly, check out the 19th and the 20th.

-If you are in a holiday or want to be where the action is, check out le Marais (4th), les Halles, Montorgueil street (1st and 2nd) and Oberkampf (11th).
+If you want to be where the action is, check out le Marais (4th), les Halles, Montorgueil street (1st and 2nd) and Oberkampf (11th).
 But it comes at a cost.